swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 Voila!

-We'll also a sensible error even in simple cases like this:
+We'll also get a sensible error even in simple cases like this:

 ```
 ClojureScript:cljs.user> (c/add-contract [1 2 3] #'even?)